Giants sign wide receiver Cole Beasley, reuniting ex-Bill with Brian Daboll

 Beasley is a highly controversial personality.

-He has been consistently outspoken against the Covid-19 vaccine and was highly critical of the league and NFL players’ union for their policies surrounding the 2020 pandemic.
-He also said last November that he did not think former Brooklyn Nets guard Kyrie Irvin should have been suspended for posting a link to an antisemitic film.
+He has been consistently outspoken against the COVID-19 vaccine and was highly critical of the league and NFL players’ union for their policies surrounding the 2020 pandemic.
+He also said last November that he did not think former Brooklyn Nets guard Kyrie Irving should have been suspended for posting a link to an antisemitic film.

 NFL Network first reported the signing.